Last Updated: June 2, 2025

 Early Life

-Force was born on May 4, 1949 in Bell Gardens, California to parents Harold and Betty Ruth Force.
+Force was born to parents Harold and Betty Ruth Force on May 4, 1949, in Bell Gardens, California.
 He had a challenging childhood as he moved between migrant farms and trailer parks and then contracted polio, which he ultimately survived.
-He was one of six children and he played football in high school before attending Cerritos College.
-His interest in racing began at an early age and by age 21, he had already begun racing.
+He was one of six children and played football in high school before attending Cerritos College.
+His interest in racing began at an early age, and by age 21, he had already started racing.

 Career

 In 1971, Force drove his first funny car, the Jack Chrisman-built Night Stalker Mustang.
-He also raced a variety of other careers throughout the beginning of his career including a Corvette, a Monza, and an Oldsmobile Cutlass.
+He also raced a variety of other cars throughout the beginning of his career, including a Corvette, a Monza, and an Oldsmobile Cutlass.
 He stuck with the Cutlass from the 1980s until the end of the 1993 season.
-He later switched to Ford for a long period of time but ultimately returned to Chevrolet.
+He later switched to Ford for an extended period but ultimately returned to Chevrolet.

 John Force Net Worth